Why a seed phrase is so critical to protecting your crypto assets, and how it works with your crypto wallet.

 Hardware, software, and desktop wallets can generate a seed phrase for you, or there are methods that you can use to choose a series of random numbers that can be associated with the BIP39 dictionary.
 There are a variety of techniques you can employ, including using Vault12 or a random word generator like a mnemonic code utility.
 Here is a comprehensive list of ways to generate a seed phrase.

-How do I use the seed phrase in my digital wallet?
+How do you use a seed phrase in your digital wallet?

 Most digital wallets will have a "Restore from Backup" option, which will ask you to type in your 12, 18, or 24-word seed phrase.
 Type the words in order, and your assets should be recovered.